cysouw/diathesis/text/c07_participle.md

  \b.
 Der Doktor lässt seine Patienten immer bekleidet.
  \c.
 Der Doktor ist immer bekleidet.

-## Verbs without alternations
+## Verbs without alternations {#sec:participles-no-alternation}

-Most participles are regularly derived from a finite verb.
+Most participles are regularly derived from verb stems that allow for finite verbforms.
 However, there are various participles that are not directly related to a finite verb, but that still occur in light verb constructions.
 Parallel to the '.3' sections in earlier chapters, I will discuss here three different kinds of participles without finite counterpart.

 - First, some participles have an idiomatic meaning that is not transparently related to the meaning of the morphologically corresponding finite verb.
 - Second, some participles are derived from nouns, and the corresponding finite verb does not exist.